bmuhamood/ruby-bubble-sort/README.md

 You can either copy the code with git clone or just do a git pull on your local environment.

 ### Run tests
-We run the tests for the linters.yml file and everything pass!
+I run the tests for the linters.yml file and everything pass!

 ## 📝 License
 This project is MIT licensed.